eunchangchoi/eunchangchoi.github.io/index.md

   <br>

  <strong> PUBLIC POLICY ENGAGEMENT</strong> <br>
+▪ "Metaverse, the Public Sphere of Politics and Democracy" Korean Society for AI Ethics,The National Assembly of Korea (March.
+2022)
+▪ "Social Interactions in Virtual Metaverse and Human Rights", The National Human Rights Commission of Korea (Feb.
+2022) ▪ <a href="https://zdnet.co.kr/view/?no=20220112165731">'The Rise of Political Deepfakes and Fake NFTs(non-fungible tokens) and the Threat to Democracy'</a> Media & ICT Ad Hoc Committee, The National Assembly of South Korea (Jan.2022)<a href="http://www.mediatoday.co.kr/news/articleView.html?idxno=301748"> Media Today </a>, <a href="https://www.news1.kr/articles/?4553816/"> New1</a>, <a href="https://www.breaknews.com/864283">Break News</a>, <a href="https://www.edaily.co.kr/news/read?newsId=02768326632197392&mediaCodeNo=257&OutLnkChk=Y/"> Edaily News</a>.<br>
 ▪ Panelist,'Myanmar's Internet Suppression and Democracy after Military Coup' Korea Internet Governance Forum (Aug.2021) <br>
 ▪ <a href="https://ap.rigf.asia/fellowship/2021/introducing-the-mentors-of-2021-fellowship-program/?fbclid=IwAR2pn3lY-fE0daHxOW4vCcvk0HX-zwFHd8uJxaPnT266Hn7BOkA52UudjMw"> Mentoring </a> for 2021 APrIGF Fellows,<a href="https://ap.rigf.asia/"> Asia Pacific Regional Internet Governance Forum(APrIGF)</a> <br>
 ▪ Panelist, Asian Pacific Table-top Exercise on the Human Element in Autonomous Weapon Systems,<a href="http://unidir.org"> UNDIR </a> (Feb.
 2021)<br>
-▪ Co-authored a policy report <a href="http://kisdi.asia/kisdi/fp/kr/publication/selectResearch.do?cmd=fpSelectResearch&sMenuType=3&controlNoSer=4&controlNo=14218&langdiv=1"> "ICT-based Solutions to Social Problems in Intelligent Information Society"
 ▪ Advised for the Ethical Framework for Designing Home Healthcare AI Robotics, Seoul National University of Education (April, 2021)<br>
 ▪ <a href="https://www.intgovforum.org/multilingual/content/igf-2020-main-session-nris-role-of-the-internet-in-emergency-situations">'The Role of the Internet in Emergency Situations'</a>, The United Nations Internet Governance Forum (Nov.2020) <br>
 ▪ <a href="http://www.koica.go.kr/koica_kr/985/subview.do?enc=Zm5jdDF8QEB8JTJGYmJzJTJGa29pY2Ffa3IlMkYyOTMlMkYzNjM4NTklMkZhcnRjbFZpZXcuZG8lM0ZwYWdlJTNEMSUyNnNyY2hDb2x1bW4lM0QlMjZzcmNoV3JkJTNEJTI2YmJzQ2xTZXElM0QlMjZiYnNPcGVuV3JkU2VxJTNEJTI2cmdzQmduZGVTdHIlM0QlMjZyZ3NFbmRkZVN0ciUzRCUyNmlzVmlld01pbmUlM0RmYWxzZSUyNnBhc3N3b3JkJTNEJTI2"> 'Blockchain for Humanity and Development Agenda'</a>,Development Cooperation Forum of<a href="http://www.koica.go.kr/sites/koica_en/index.do"> KOICA </a>, <a href="https://youtu.be/BunQy8hsnVQ?t=5742"> Video </a> (Oct.2020)<br>
 ▪ Consultated about Infodemic Scenarios of Disasters for The National Disaster Management Research Institute (May, 2020)<br>
 ▪ Advised <a href="https://eng.kcc.go.kr/user/ehpMain.do"> Korea Communications Commission(KCC) </a> with regards to regulation of deepfakes
 ▪ <a href="https://soundcloud.com/zion-lee-310060380/digikorea#t=22:52">'S.Korea's COVID 19 Contact Tracing, Legality, and Privacy Risk'</a> Interview with Sciences Po, France(Nov.2020) <br>